Amazon reports better-than-expected revenue, profits for the holiday shopping season

 The Seattle-based e-commerce company said it earned $170 billion in revenue and $10.6 billion in profits during the last three months of 2023, beating expectations from analysts surveyed by FactSet.

-In a statement, Amazon CEO Andy Jassy called it a “record-breaking” holiday shopping season for Amazon.
+In a statement, Amazon CEO Andy Jassy called it a “record-breaking” holiday shopping season for the company, which saw a 14% growth in revenue compared to the same period in 2022.

-During the same period in 2022, the company had made $149.2 billion in revenue and $300 million in profits due to a write-down of the value of its stock investment in electric vehicle startup Rivian Automotive.

 Despite challenges posed from increasing credit card debt and delinquencies, along with higher prices and borrowing costs, U.S. consumer spending was up in November and December, following a slip in October after six straight months of gains.